-The mission of the M.B.A.
-Programs at Benedictine University is to provide men and women with a collaborative educational experience that imparts superior management skills and best practices while instilling a sense of responsible and personal commitment to continuously improving the leadership of organizations.
+The mission of the Benedictine MBA program is to provide business professionals with a collaborative educational experience that imparts superior, practical knowledge and management skills; enables learners to analyze complex, real-world business problems and implement best practices, and instills a sense of personal commitment to improve the responsible, strategic leadership of organizations.

 Benedictine University's Traditional M.B.A.
 Program is designed for working adults with at least two years of significant professional work experience.
 Evening and weekend classes are ideal for those who seek flexibility in their course schedules, an academic concentration and time to complete their degrees as part-time students.
 Students usually complete one to two courses per quarter.
 Classes are conducted one evening per week per class on the main campus in Lisle or in a weekend format.
 Students may select from more than 17 concentrations to fulfill degree requirements.
 The M.B.A. program may accept up to 16 quarter credit hours in transfer toward the master's degree for graduate coursework completed at another institution.
 An additional 16 quarter credit hours may be waived for prior undergraduate coursework taken within the last seven years, pending department chair approval.
 This means that you can complete your degree in as little as one year, although most students complete the program within two years.

 Our full-time Internship M.B.A.
 Program is developed specifically for recent college graduates and offers a professional internship experience as the M.B.A. concentration.
 Students complete 64 credits in 13 core M.B.A. courses plus three internship courses.
 The Internship experience is supervised by a faculty advisor to prepare students without significant professional career experience for their future roles and responsibilities in the workplace.
 Classes are conducted in evenings, weekends and on-line to allow for the demands of day time internships.